 We plan to add a filter wheel and color filters, funding for which was generously provided by the Fred W. Stang Foundation.

-To get a movie of the latest entire night (made using software provided by Jason Eastman of Ohio State University) please click here or enter "http://www.astronomy.ohio-state.edu/~jdeast/nYYYYMMDD/" (without the quotes) into your Web browser.
-It is the second movie down, not the top movie.
+To get a movie of telescope motions night (made using software provided by Jason Eastman of Ohio State University) please click here or enter "http://www.astronomy.ohio-state.edu/~jdeast/nYYYYMMDD/" (without the quotes) into your Web browser.
 To get a movie of any previous night (for which data exists), simply replace the "YYMMDD" with the starting MST date that you wish (0 hours UTC = 5 pm MST always; AZ does not observe DST) and add "movie/html".
 For example, for the evening of January 6-7, 2011 MST (January 7 UTC), simply enter "http://www.astronomy.ohio-state.edu/~jdeast/n20110106/movie.html".

-Our goal is to maximize the science and educational return on your robotic telescope investment by providing a site in Southeastern Arizona renowned for clear skies and good weather, combined with a competent and knowledgeable staff able to keep your telescope maintained and operating at peak efficiency.
+Our goal is to maximize the science and educational return on your robotic telescope investment by providing a site in Southeastern Arizona renowned for clear skies and good weather, combined with a competent, knowledgeable, and experienced staff able to keep your telescope maintained and operating at peak efficiency.